InnerCity Weightlifting: History

 InnerCity Weightlifting was founded in 2010 by Jon Feinman, as an after-school program for at risk youth.
 It began with four students and has since grown to serve over 150 young people.
 These youth, who are generally men under 24 make up the "one percent of the population who commit 70 percent of the violent crimes."
 Feinman, who has a background in Olympic weightlifting and personal training says, "..weightlifting is just the hook to get students in the door."
 Once inside the gym, students are able to work on obtaining GEDs, personal training certifications, and making connections with positive adults.

 In 2015, ICW expanded into a second location in Kendall Square, Cambridge where the focus is on providing students with ample training clients to improve their economic mobility.
 ICW's second location is designed as a fitness studio where its most devoted student trainers earn a living by training several clients a week, and traveling to nearby offices for corporate workout sessions.

 In the future, InnerCity Weightlifting hopes to go national.
 "Our overall vision is to create a systematic change in terms of the ways that society views these young people," Feinman says.

-Programs and services
+Services

 InnerCity Weightlifting provides its students with a gym that acts as an oasis and safe haven.
 In addition, ICW offers numerous services, and connects it students to organizations that can help its students acquire the tools they need to thrive.
 Some of the services provided and located by ICW are: